Google Algorithm Update: December 2020 Core Update

 The fluctuations that started on March 27th is yet to stabilize, and more and more webmasters are taking it to forums after their website traffic got hit.

-The latest tweak has come as a double blow for a few websites as they lost the traffic and organic ranking twice on the same month.
+The latest tweak has come as a double blow for a few websites as they lost the traffic and organic ranking twice in the same month.

-Google Officially Calls March Broad Core Update “March 2019 Core Update”
+Google Officially Calls March Broad Core Algorithm Update as “March 2019 Core Update”

 “We understand it can be useful to some for updates to have names.
 Our name for this update is “March 2019 Core Update.”